-Current tax is recognised at the rate of 35% on the taxable income for the year from the Company's marina business activity, excluding the profit attributable to the sale of long-term superyacht berths.
-During the years ended 31 December 2015 and 2014, the Company did not conclude any such sale.
+Current tax is recognised at the rate of 35% on the taxable income for the year from the Company's marina business activity, excluding that arising from the sale of long-term super-yacht berths.
+During the years ended 31 December 2016 and 2015, the Company did not conclude any such sale.
 Similarly, deferred tax charges and credits relate only to the marina business activity.

-2015 2014
+2016 2015

-€000 €000

-Group and Company
+Group and Company €000 €000

-Current tax income

-Refund of tax over-paid in prior periods - 18

-- 18

-Deferred tax expense

-Change in recognised unrelieved tax losses and unabsorbed capital
+Deferred tax expense Change in recognised unrelieved tax losses and unabsorbed capital allowances (378) (262)

-allowances (262) (190)

-(262) (190)
+anabsorbed capital anowanees (378) (262)

-Income tax expense (262) (172)
+Income tax expense (378) (262)